hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+In the previous episode, you have learnt the basic philosophies behind various parallel computing methods.
+LAMMPS is a massively-parallel molecular dynamics package where one can get performance benefits from these parallelization techniques using appropriate accelerator packages on the top of MPI-based parallelization.
+LAMMPS is primarily designed with MPI-based domain decomposition (DD) as its main parallelization strategy.
+This technique has a  deep integration with the code and in most cases one can expect considerable gain from this on modern computers where cache efficiency plays an important role.
+When you use DD, it helps you to work with smaller data sets that can be fitted in a cache.
+This is efficient since CPUs now can read data directly from cache instead of going to much slower main memory.

 ## Analysing timing data in LAMMPS output

 > ## Breakdown of a LAMMPS run